donejs/donejs/docs/features.md

 #### How it works

 Other live reload servers watch for file changes and force your browser window to refresh.

-DoneJS live reload doesn’t refresh the page, it re-imports modules that are marked as dirty, in real-time.
-It is more like hot swapping than traditional live reload.
-The result is a blazing fast development experience.
+DoneJS doesn’t refresh the page, it re-imports modules that are marked as dirty, in real-time.

+The correct terminology is actually [hot swapping](https://en.wikipedia.org/wiki/Hot_swapping), not live reload.
+Regardless of what it's called, the result is a blazing fast development experience.

 There is no configuration needed to enable this feature.
 Just start the dev server and begin:

 ```
 donejs develop
 ```

-To learn more about live reload, read the [StealJS docs](http://stealjs.com/docs/steal.live-reload.html).

 <a class="btn" href="http://stealjs.com/docs/steal.live-reload.html"><span>View the Documentation</span></a>